Straywave/OldNewCombat/README.md

 For a comprehensive list of changes, see the [Combat Tests][1] wiki page (Features under To-Do are obviously not implemented yet).
 Some notable changes:

+- Items now have an Attack Reach attribute. **Currently only implemented on Forge.**
 - Attack Damage and Attack Speed has been tweaked for all weapons
 - Axes always disable shields, new "Cleaving" enchantment increases stun duration.
 No more durability penalty.
 - Bow accuracy increased, however decreases the longer you hold it (Animation temporarily disabled)